Slad

-Slad is notable for being the home and final resting place of Laurie Lee, whose novel Cider with Rosie (1959) is a description of growing up in the village from his arrival at the age of three in 1917.
+Slad was the home of Laurie Lee, whose novel Cider with Rosie (1959) is a description of growing up in the village from his arrival at the age of three in 1917.

 Locale

 The Slad Brook runs along the bottom of the valley.
 The small parish church, Holy Trinity Church, is a Grade II listed building and there is also a small traditional pub, The Woolpack.

 Governance

 Slad is in the civil parish of Painswick, in Stroud District, in the county of Gloucestershire and the parliamentary constituency of Stroud.